-Don Norman's new book Living with Complexity is a terrific read.
-And in it he talks about salt and pepper shakers.
-Which is salt, and which is pepper? [next] right is pepper? right is salt? who has no idea? [next] Don Norman: actually doesn't matter which is correct.
+Don Norman's new book "Living with Complexity" is a terrific read. http://j.mp/oVuu00 And in it he talks about salt and pepper shakers.
+Which is salt, and which is pepper?
+Actually doesn't matter which is correct.
 All that matters is what the person who fills them believes.

 Arbitrary.
 Socially defined.
-Not evenly understood by all. [slow] Social signifiers only work if everyone knows them.
+Not evenly understood by all.
+Social signifiers only work if everyone knows them.
 Cultural understanding is messy.